-ART R098-Short Courses in Art 1/2-10 units
+ART R098-Short Courses in Art 1⁄2-10 units

-Lecture and/or lab hours as required by unit formula Specialized topics designed to inform or update interested persons in the various disciplines within art.
+Specialized topics designed to inform or update interested persons in the various disciplines within art.
 (2)

 ART R100A-Survey of 20th Century Painting 3 units 3 hours lecture weekly

 A survey of modern painting from late 19th century through 20th century, covering selected painters and painting movements that were evolved with and responsible for new directional changes in contemporary painting.
 These changes lead to one of the most important movements in the 20th century, "Abstract Expressionism," an American art movement that permeated and influenced painters and art trends throughout the world.
 Course may be taken two times.
 (2)